w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 - You will be able to make technical considerations about AI
 - Understanding the surrounding AI world in order to:

-Orient yourself in an extremely dinamic and complex world dominated by AI
+Orient yourself in an extremely dynamic and complex world dominated by AI

 - Make decisions with AI
 - Try to make predictions about AI for your company